Ghasak/rusthub/Learning_docu/Rust_tips_and_notes.md

 - exclusively we distinguish between the two types as `&str` is on `stack` while `String` (`new`) keyword means its on `heap`.

-## controlling memeory for variables
+## Controlling memeory for variables
 You can use `shadowing` which will allow you to keep same memory for a given variable without a need to create new variable.
 This is useful when you want to converate the same variable from one given type to another.